brikteknologier/seraph/README.md

 ## Compatibility

 Seraph has been tested with Neo4j 1.8.
-As we progress in development, we will begin adding some legacy support for the more recent versions.
+As we progress in development, we will begin adding some legacy support for older versions.

 ## Testing